-Dr. Kunkle is a forensic psychologist and criminal investigation consultant with over 21 years in the field of criminal investigation.
+Dr. Kunkle is a forensic psychologist and criminal investigation consultant with over 23 years in the field of criminal investigation.
 As an expert in violent and sexual crimes he brings a unique combination of training and experience in forensic science and violent criminal behavior to unsolved case investigation.
 Using classic criminal investigation techniques combined with analyzing the behavioral dynamics of violent offenders and victimology, Dr. Kunkle constructs offender profiles and offers recommendations on offense dynamics that help reconstruct the crime scene.
 He has been recognized for his innovative work in the management of sexually violent predators, has evaluated more than a thousand violent and sexual offenders throughout the U.S. and has published articles on stalking, violence risk assessment and violent sexual disorders.
 As part of the St. Rose adjunct faculty at the College of St. Rose since 2010, Dr. Kunkle has taught courses on Sexually Deviant Behavior, Criminal Profiling, Serial Crimes, Criminal Behavior and Forensic Psychology.
-He is currently Vice President of the American Investigative Society of Cold Cases.
+He is also the co-founder of the College of St. Rose - Cold Case Analysis Center.
 Dr. Kunkle is also the former Director and Chief Psychiatric Examiner of Institutional Sex Offender Treatment for the State of New York, and a former Forensic Scientist with the Florida Department of Law Enforcement.